 As a result, storage architects have to trade-off the greater efficiency and read performance, of wide data protection stripes against the I/O amplification wide stripes, can create.
 Should a conventional storage array receive a request to perform a 4KB write in the middle of a 16D+4P erasure code stripe (the widest I know of in common use), the system would have to read all 16 strips of data, recalculate the four protection strips and then write all 20 strips back.

 While log structures ameliorate this read-modify-write problem to some extent rebuilding that 16D+4P system after a device failure will require reading the entire contents of at least 16 of the surviving devices.
 As a result, most storage architects use narrower stripes like with lower resiliency and 33% overhead vs. the 25% overhead of a 16+4 stripe, sacrificing both resilience and efficiency to the downsides of Reed-Solomon coding.

 Locally Decodable Codes Break the Trade-Offs

 VAST Data has invented a new class of error correction codes that borrow from principals that mathematicians define as locally-decodable codes to break the long-standing tradeoffs between writes stripe resilience and the cost of data protection.
-The locally-decodable aspect of our concept means that the can reconstruct unreadable data from only a “local” fraction of the total number of data strips in a protection stripe.
+The locally-decodable aspect of our concept means that the VAST cluster can reconstruct unreadable data from only a “local” fraction of the total number of data strips in a protection stripe.
 For our codes that fraction is 1/Xth of the data strips where X is the number of protection strips in the set.

 Higher Resiliency, Lower Rebuild Cost